paceaux/typography-baseline/README.md

 ## What about the HTML file?
 The HTML file is an attempt to use all of the inline, content-flow, and otherwise odd/obscure semantic elements appropriately.
 Semantics are hard.

+## Can I see it in action?
+Just in case you can't clone/fork the repo, there is a live version over on CodePen: http://codepen.io/paceaux/pen/grKWWe